Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Computing a rough approximation

-\begin{lemma} Given a constant $1 \leq c \leq n$ , we can compute in $O(nc)$ randomized time a $\mu+1$ approximation to the smallest radius ball containing $\frac{n}{c}$ points. \end{lemma} \begin{proof} As described by Har Peled-Mazumdar (\cite{smallestdisk}) we let $S$ be a random sample from $P$, generated by choosing every point of $P$ with probability $\frac{c}{n}$.
-Next, compute for every $p \in S$, the smallest disk centered at $p$ containing $c$ points.
+\begin{lemma} Given a parameter $1 \leq c \leq n$, we can compute in $O(nc)$ expected time a $\mu+1$ approximation to the smallest radius $\sqrt{\sbreg}$-ball containing $\frac{n}{c}$ points by the algorithm \ref{smallest}. \end{lemma} \begin{proof} As described by Har-Peled and Mazumdar (\cite{smallestdisk}) we let $S$ be a random sample from $P$, generated by choosing every point of $P$ with probability $\frac{c}{n}$.
+Next, compute for every $p \in S$, the smallest $\sqrt{\sbreg}$-ball centered at $p$ containing $c$ points of $P$.
 By median selection, this can be done in $O(n)$ time and since $E(|S|) = c$, this gives us the expected running time of $O(nc)$.
 Now, let $r'$ be the minimum radius computed.
 Note that by lemma \ref{circle}, if $|S \cap B_{\text{opt},c} | > 0$ then we have that $r' \leq (\mu+1) r_{opt}$.
 But since $B_{\text{opt},c}$ contains $\frac{n}{c}$ points, we can upper bound the probability of failure as the probability that we do not select any of the $\frac{n}{c}$ points in $B_{\text{opt}}$ in our sample.
 Hence:

 Note that one can obtain a similar approximation deterministically by brute force search, but this would incur a prohibitive $O(n^2)$ running time. \end{proof}